noahjamison/gap-rule/README.md

 I created classes to model a campsite and a reservation so the JSON data could be stored and manipulated easily.

-Now that the data was transformed, I realized I would have to iterate over each campsites’ reservations and compare their dates to the dates in the search range.
+Now that the data was transformed, I realized I would have to iterate over each campsite's reservations and compare their dates to the dates in the search range.
 Working with two ranges of dates proved tricky until I realized that there would be no booking conflict if the start of the search range was after a reservation’s end date.
 Or inversely, if the end of the search range was before the start of the reservation.
+Failing either of these conditions meant the campsite was not open for booking.

-To enforce the “gap rule”, I compared the start of the search range the end of a reservation.
+To enforce the “gap rule”, I compared the start of the search range to the end of a reservation.
 If the difference in days between these two dates was the same, then that meant the gap rule was violated.
 I applied the same (somewhat reversed) logic to check the end of the search range too.

 ## Assumptions + Considerations
 * I treated `test-case.json` as though it was data being returned from an API request.